pmean/classes/biostats-1/08/src/simon-5501-08-directions.md

 #### Scenario 10, alternative="greater"

-Change the alternative in scenario 1 from "two.sided" to "greater", keeping everything else the same.
+Change the alternative in scenario 1 from "two.sided" to "one.sided", keeping everything else the same.
 How does the sample size change if you use a one-sided test instead of a two-sided test?

 #### Your submission